 - a.
 Approval of Activity The sponsor for each student organization is responsible for obtaining approval from the appropriate Dean or Vice President for each scheduled activity which requires students to miss classes.
-This approval must be obtained prior to making final plans for the activity; - b.
-Approval of Student Absences The sponsor of a student organization will sign an individual approval form for each student who missed class because of an approved activity. - c.
+This approval must be obtained prior to making final plans for the activity in order to communicate with faculty regarding the official absence. - b.
 Approval for Student Winners to Attend Conventions and/or Conferences The first and second place student winners in State Competition will be eligible to receive college funding for travel to national competition at the discretion of the college administration as funds allow. - 3.
-RELEASE OF OFFICIAL ABSENCE LIST All official absences approved in accordance with the above will be released to faculty through the Dean of Student Services at the Wesson Campus, the Vice President of the Natchez Campus, or the Vice President of the Simpson County Center.
+CLASS FIELD TRIPS When students are to miss classes for approved field trips, a list of names of students and drivers must be submitted to the Dean of Student Services at the Wesson Campus, Vice President of the Natchez Campus, or the Vice President of the Simpson County Center at least one week prior to the trip/function.